AI-Treasure/AzureML-Udacity/README.md

 ## Pipeline comparison

 The accuracies of the two calculated models are very comparable.
 But note that the AutoML model is more complex, since it consists of 6 different models.
-The running time of the two models is comparable .....
+The running time of the two models is comparable, although the first one is a bit faster 18 minutes compared to the 27 miutes for AutoML.

 ![](plot5.GIF)
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**

 ## Future work

-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**
+There are many areas of improvement for this model.
+For instance, one can do the hyperparameter method also for other models.
+For instance, one can use it on the XGBoostClassifier that the AutoML found.
+And these can then be compared to the results that we have found here.
+These type of more broader investigations can potentially further improve the accuracy.

 ## Proof of cluster clean up
 After I ran both models and after taking screenshots and inspecting the results, I deleted the compute node, as can be seen in the below picture.